 Since 2002, Bertelsmann has had credit ratings from the agencies Moody’s and Standard & Poor’s in the Investment Grade area.
 Thanks to its good credit rating, Bertelsmann can finance itself on the financial market on reasonable terms.

-As well as its existing liquidity, the Bertelsmann Group has access to liquidity via a syndicated loan with a term until 2020.
-This forms the backbone of the strategic credit reserve; Bertelsmann can utilize this to draw down up to €1.2 billion of revolving funds in euros, US dollars and pounds sterling.
+In addition to available liquidity, the Bertelsmann Group has access to a syndicated credit facility with 15 banks.
+This credit facility that was unutilized as of December 31, 2022, forms the backbone of the strategic credit reserve; Bertelsmann can utilize this with a term until 2026 to draw up to €1.2 billion of revolving funds in euros and US dollars.